Professional wrestling match types: Dumpster match

 A dumpster match is a no-disqualification, no-submission, no-countout, no-fall hardcore match in which the only objective to win is by forcing your opponent into a dumpster and closing the lid.
 The first match occurred was at WrestleMania XIV, pitting The New Age Outlaws against Cactus Jack and Chainsaw Charlie.

 The most recent Dumpster match taking place, was on the October 4th, 2024 episode of Smackdown, in which Michin powerbombed Chelsea Green through a table and into a Dumpster.

-Last Ride match

-A Last Ride match is a hardcore match similar to an Ambulance match, in which the victory condition is for one wrestler to force their opponent into the back of a hearse, close the door, and drive it out of the arena.
-The first match of this type occurred at No Mercy when Undertaker challenged John "Bradshaw" Layfield for the WWE Championship, although a match was held previously with similar stipulations.
-The second match of this type occurred at Armageddon when The Undertaker challenged Mr. Kennedy and defeated him.
-A variation of this match was used at NXT Spring Breakin', called a Trunk match contested between Tony D'Angelo and Channing "Stacks" Lorenzo, who were the victors; and Pretty Deadly (Kit Wilson and Elton Prince).

 Enclosure-based variations

 Some matches take place in specific enclosed environments.
 Although the majority of these enclosures are set up either in or around the ring, some of them are placed apart from it.
 In all cases, the structure itself is considered "in play" and most enclosure-based matches are decided by pinfall or submission unless specific other stipulations are made beforehand.